ajv-validator/ajv-keywords/README.md

 This keyword applies only to arrays.
 If the data is not an array, the validation succeeds.

-The value of this keyword must be an array of strings - property names that should have unique values accross all items.
+The value of this keyword must be an array of strings - property names that should have unique values across all items.

 ```javascript
 var schema = { uniqueItemProperties: [ "id", "name" ] };